Volume 14 (2016)

 An Interdisciplinary Journal

-Sponsored by The McNeil Center for Early American Studies at the University of Pennsylvania, Early American Studies now a quarterly journal.
+Sponsored by The McNeil Center for Early American Studies at the University of Pennsylvania, Early American Studies is now a quarterly journal.
 The main reason we decided to move from three to four issues a year is to accommodate the increasing number of submissions and McNeil Center-sponsored conferences.
 The latter, along with initiatives of past fellows and others, warrant the publication of two special/theme/guest-edited issues a year, along with the two regular issues.
 The journal is dedicated to publishing original research on the histories and cultures of North America in the Atlantic world before 1850.
 Contributors and subscribers span the variety of disciplines concerned with early America, including history, art history, literary studies, religious studies, music, philosophy, and material culture studies, among others.

 Announcement of the Early Americanists' March Madness Tournament